This pandemic bed-couch-desk-massager should be top of your winter wishlists

 Americans are strapping in for what’s likely to be a grueling, locked-down winter.
 The more ways we can find to entertain ourselves at home, thus reducing the need to go out and expose ourselves to risky droplets, the better.
 In our quest to find how best to make like bears and hibernate, we discovered: the “Hariana Tech Smart Ultimate Bed.”

 The jack-of-all-trades piece is going viral on social media, but contrary to Twitter’s assessment that it should be called the “I’ve Given Up,” we urge you to think of the positives.
-This isn’t simply a bed, rather a bed-couch-office-closet-[fill in the blank]; or, as the makers, Jubilee Furniture, put it, an “adult playground.”
+This isn’t simply a bed; rather, it’s a bed-couch-office-closet-[fill in the blank]; or, as the makers, Jubilee Furniture, put it, an “adult playground.”

 I keep getting pushed ads for this bed.
 I believe the model is called "I've Given Up." pic.twitter.com/anGv7lYe2O